-“Don’t leave any opportunity to visit Chhattisgarh,” he would repeatedly insist, supporting the statement with his personal adventures.
-A little Googling (upon his frequent requests, of course) then introduced me to a new world — the unbounded beauty of many natural caves, waterfalls and a rich culture that Chhattisgarh has to offer.
+“Don’t leave any opportunity to visit Chhattisgarh,” he would repeatedly insist “especially if you get to attend Chakradhar Samaroh sometime,” supporting the statement with his personal adventures.
+A little Googling (upon his frequent requests, of course) then introduced me to a new world — the unbounded beauty of many natural caves, waterfalls and the rich culture that Chhattisgarh has to offer.

 Celebrated in the memory of the king and musician of Raigarh, Raja Chakradhar, Chakradhar Samaroh is an annual event where various known artists of music and dance forms come together to perform from all over India.

-I was amazed to see how such a sleepy town in Chhattisgarh (Raigarh, despite being known as the cultural capital of Chhattisgarh, is still a very small and an offbeat town.
-Not many people, even inside the tiny boundaries of Chhattisgarh know about it, forget its any national visibility) hosting such an event at such a big level, with personalities like Mahalakshmi Iyyer, Vishal Krishna and Bhajan Sopori travelling from all over India only to perform and entrain the attendees with their talent.
-Those who don’t know, many of them were Padamshree holders.
+I was amazed to see how such a sleepy town in Chhattisgarh (Raigarh, despite being known as the cultural capital of Chhattisgarh, is still very small) hosted such an event at such a big level event of Chakradhar Samaroh, with personalities like Mahalakshmi Iyyer, Vishal Krishna and Bhajan Sopori travelling from all over India only to perform and entrain the attendees with their talent.
+Of those who don’t know, many of them were Padamshree holders.

 Here’re a few glimpses of the festival:

-Raigarh can moreover be your go-to destination if you’ll like to revel at some cherish the marvels of age-old architecture.
-Due to limited time in hand I couldn’t visit or capture many classical buildings in Raigarh, but just like any other tourist visiting Raigarh, I chanced to explore and get myself clicked at Raigarh’s highlight: The King’s Palace or the Moti Mahal.
+Raigarh can moreover be your go-to destination if you’ll like to revel at some cherish marvels of age-old architecture.
+Due to limited time in hand, I couldn’t visit or capture many classical buildings in Raigarh, but just like any other tourist visiting Raigarh, I chanced to explore and get myself clicked at one of the popular places to visit in Raigarh: The King’s Palace, or the Moti Mahal.

-Have you been to Raigarh?
+Do you know of more places to visit in Raigarh?
+Have you been to Chakradhar Samaroh?
 Would you like to add more to the article?
 Let me know in the comments below!